commonstar/commonstar.github.io/index.md

 5 National Natural Science Foundation of China: Research on the identification model and method of constraint-driven mechanical product design defects, 51175067, 2012-2015.

 ### Publications
+①	Shuai Fan, Shouwen Fan, Weibin Lan, Guangkui Song.
+A new approach to stiffness enhancement of heavy-load parallel manipulators from the direction of component selection [J].
+Robotics and computer-Integrated manufacturing, (Online:https://doi.org/10.1016/j.rcim.2019.101834)

+②	Shuai Fan, Shouwen Fan, Weibin Lan, et al. A defect identification approach of operations for the driving element of multi-duty parallel manipulators [C].
+IEEE Robotic and Automation (ICRA), 2019, (Accepted).

+③	Shuai Fan, Shouwen Fan.
+Approximate stiffness modelling and stiffness defect identification for a heavy-load parallel manipulator [J].
+Robotica, 2018, (Accepted) DOI:10.1017/S0263574718001492.

-①	Shuai Fan, Shouwen Fan.
+④	Shuai Fan, Shouwen Fan.
 An improved approach to the inverse dynamic analysis of parallel manipulators by a given virtual screw [J].
 Advanced Robotics, 2018, 32(16): 887-902, (Published) DOI:10.1080/01691864.2018.1505549

-②	Shuai Fan, Shouwen Fan.
-Approximate stiffness modelling and stiffness defect identification for a heavy-load parallel manipulator [J].
-Robotica, 2018, (Accepted) DOI:10.1017/S0263574718001492

-③	Shuai Fan, Shouwen Fan, Weibin Lan, et al. A defect identification approach of operations for the driving element of multi-duty parallel manipulators [C].
-IEEE Robotic and Automation (ICRA), 2019, (Accepted).

-④	Shuai Fan, Shouwen Fan, Xin Zhang.
+⑤	Shuai Fan, Shouwen Fan, Xin Zhang.
 A hybrid optimization method of dimensions for the Tricept parallel robot [C].
-Advances in Mechanical Design - Proceedings of the 2017 International Conference on Mechanical Design, Beijing, 2018, 1343-1364 (Published))
+Advances in Mechanical Design - Proceedings of the 2017 International Conference on Mechanical Design, Beijing, 2018, 1343-1364 (Published)).

-⑤	Shuai Fan, Shouwen Fan, Weibin Lan, Guangkui Song.
-A new approach to stiffness enhancement of heavy-load parallel manipulators from the direction of component selection [J].
-Robotics and computer-Integrated manufacturing, (Under Review).

 ⑥	Shuai Fan, Shouwen Fan, Weibin Lan, Guangkui Song.
 The difference between the ideal and combined spherical joints and its effects on parallel manipulators [J].
 Proceedings of the Institution of Mechanical Engineers, Part C: Journal of Mechanical Engineering Science, (Under Review).

 ⑦	Shuai Fan, Shouwen Fan, Xin Zhang, etc. Vibration modelling and vibration model defect identification for a drilling parallel robot [J].
-Journal of Sound and Vibration, (Under Review).
+Meachnism and machine theroy, (Under Review).

 ⑧	范守文, 范帅, 赵元贵, 等. 面向并联钻床的自动钻孔方法 [P].中国,发明专利, 201710730949.0, 2017.